 You may register for your classes during open enrollment.

 How much do the classes cost?

-· After a student is registered and admitted to Florida SouthWestern State College, the costs will vary depending on the residency affidavit status.
+·After a student is registered and admitted to Florida SouthWestern State College, the costs will vary depending on the Residency Declaration status.